kashish14/ReflectAI/README.md

 ---

+## What This Repository Demonstrates

+This repository is intentionally built to demonstrate:

+- **Privacy-first AI system design** (no PII in logs, optional raw storage, tenant isolation)
+- **Event-driven, async analysis pipelines** suitable for AI workloads
+- **Scalable modular architecture** that can evolve from a modular monolith to services
+- **Clear separation of product, platform, and AI logic**
+- **Production-minded frontend architecture** (Angular, feature-sliced, observable state)
+- **Explainable analytics over black-box AI**
+- **Enterprise readiness** (auditability, on-prem path, local-first option)

+This is not a toy project.
+It is a realistic foundation for a production product.

+---

 ## Architecture Summary

 ReflectAI uses a **layered, event-driven architecture** with clear boundaries between presentation, orchestration, AI processing, and data.
 The system is designed to scale horizontally, support optional local-first processing, and keep privacy and auditability first-class.

+**Architecture at a glance:**
+A layered, event-driven system with async AI processing, strict tenant isolation, and privacy-by-design defaults.
+Built as a modular monolith for MVP velocity, with clean seams for future service extraction.

 ```
 ┌─────────────────────────────────────────────────────────────────┐